 Here is 6:03 minutes of video from the Galapagos.
 It looks like footage from a Discovery Channel nature show, but we were actually here, taking this video.

 After two weeks it was time to bid farewell to the Galápagos islands.
-But our work didn't end there.
+But our work didn’t end there.
 We presented on our trip to the college and local community.
 We also wrote research proposals for future expeditions.
-The trip was a rich, rewarding experience we will carry with us always.
+The trip was a rich, rewarding experience we will carry with us forever.